matomo-org/matomo-for-wordpress/readme.txt

 * When you enter a URL in the SEO ranking widget, then a request with the entered URL may be sent to Google, Alexa, Bing, and other SEO providers.

 == Installation ==
-* Install the plugin
+* Install & activate the plugin.
-* Go to Matomo-Analytics
+* Go to Matomo-Analytics in the WordPress Admin Dashboard.
-* Activate tracking on the "Matomo Analytics => Get started" page.
+* Click on "Activate tracking" in the "Get started" page.
+* That's it!
+You can further customize the tracking in the settings.

 == Frequently Asked Questions ==

+We have a lot of FAQs listed on our website.
+[For more FAQs click here.](https://matomo.org/faq/wordpress/)

 = Is there a demo available?
 Yes, check out the online demo for Matomo at https://demo.matomo.org